bitturohit/spring-demo/README.md

 # spring-demo
-This is a spring demo project
+This is a spring demo project.
 Author- Rohit Das